Freedom in the World

 Morocco and the Polisario Front both restrict free movement in potential conflict areas.
 Morocco has been accused of using force and financial incentives to alter the composition of Western Sahara’s population.

 Sahrawi women face much of the same cultural and legal discrimination as Moroccan women.
+The significant reform in 2004 of the Moroccan Mudawwana—a law governing issues including marriage, divorce, inheritance, and child custody—does not appear to have been applied to Western Sahara.
 Conditions are generally worse for women living in rural areas, where poverty and illiteracy rates are higher.